coryhouse/react-flux-starter-kit/README.md

 To get started:
 - Install [NodeJS](http://www.nodejs.org)
+- Open the command line of your choice
-- Open the contents of this repository on the command line
+- cd to the root directory of this repo on your machine
 - `npm install` - Installs the necessary packages
 - `gulp` - Builds the project and opens your browser